fuzzylabs/edge-vision-power-estimation/model_training/README.md

     That's it.
 We have successfully trained 6 models for 3 layer types (convolutional, pooling and dense).

-## ❓ How it works?

-### Mapping power to layer runtimes

-This is the most tricky part of the pipeline.
-We obtain a raw dataset with time-stamped power logs and time-stamped layer runtime as separate files.
-To map the power to the layer runtimes, we have to find the power value at the time of completion of the given layer.

-> [!NOTE]
-> This logic is implemented inside the `compute_layer_metrics_by_cycle` function of the [data_preprocess.py](./data_preparation/data_preprocess.py) python script.

 ## 📂 Repository Structure

 ```bash